aaronpenne/data_visualization/gis/vegetation/README.md

 Animations showing the vegetation indices of the earth from 2000 to the present.
 These animations are best viewed opened in their own windows.

-The GIF animations are downsampled to allow for file size restrictions.
+This GIF is shortened from the full dataset of 18 years to only 2 years due to file size restrictions.
+Full resolution videos from 2000-2018 are on YouTube.
-- Full resolution EVI video is here: https://www.youtube.com/watch?v=UytH99Zc2L8
+- Normalized Difference Vegetation Index (NDVI) animation: https://youtu.be/OK_HI3sjbtI
-- Full resolution NDVI video is here: https://www.youtube.com/watch?v=OK_HI3sjbtI
+- Enhanced Vegetation Index (EVI) animation: https://youtu.be/UytH99Zc2L8

 *All credit for the imagery products go to the NASA MODIS Science Team.
 I only collected the images into animations and annotated them.*